-Introduction – This Sheet tells you all about the Weather Workbook and gives you some helpful links in getting started.
-Including the link to sign up for the service and getting an API Key.
+Weather Workbook Settings– This Sheet tells you all about the Weather Workbook and gives you some helpful links in getting started.
+Even more importantly the green highlighted area to paste your own task URL link into

 Weather Query – This Sheet is the user page and where they will enter in data such as Locations, Historical Dates and more.

 Wx DATA DOWNLOAD – This Sheet contains the retrieved data.